open-telemetry/oteps/text/0148-sampling-probability.md

 - Allow child contexts to boost the sampling probability of their sub-rooted trace.

-Allowing contexts to boost sampling probability addresses a scenario where a high-throughput service that sampled with low probabiliy rarely calls another, low-throughput service.
+Allowing contexts to boost sampling probability addresses a scenario where a high-throughput service that sampled with low probability rarely calls another, low-throughput service.
 For the low-throughput service to record a sufficient number of traces, it has to increase its own odds of sampling.